Natalia9922/Weather-Prediction/README.md

 # Weather Prediction Regression Project

-This is a project started as part of the course and continued by me and was created to consolidate knowledge. the project is not finished yet and will be developed.
+This is a project started as part of the Data Science course and continued by me and was created to consolidate knowledge. the project is not finished yet and will be developed.

 # About project